Sitecore/docker-images/README.md

 Build your own Docker images for every released Sitecore version since 8.2 rev. 170407 (Update 3).
 See [Current images](#current-images) for an up-to-date list of which base images available and [Current variants](#current-variants) for variants, base images with additional modules installed such as SXA and JSS.
 You can use this repository (preferably from a fork) from you own build server and have it build and push images to your own private Docker registry.
 Jump to the [How to use](#how-to-use) section for more details.

+## IMPORTANT NOTES ABOUT THIS REPOSITORY

+This repository was created to help consolidate efforts around Sitecore and Docker.

+>Although: The code and examples found in this repository are created and maintained by the Community, **unsupported by Sitecore** and to be used for example purposes only and **without official support.**

 ## Changelog

+### June 2019

+- [**Breaking**] Consolidated [sitecoreops/sitecore-images](https://github.com/sitecoreops/sitecore-images) and this repository.
+All future work will happen right here from now on.
+If you need the old `master` branch you can use the `legacy` branch that is a copy from just before the consolidation.
 - [Changed] Added multiple release channels (ie ltsc2019, 1903) on variants.

+### May 2019 (and before)

 - [Changed] All SQL images are now based on the `mssql-developer:2017` image.
 - [**Breaking**] To build deprecated image tags, you now need set the `DeprecatedTagsBehavior` parameter to `Include`.
 - [Deprecated] All 1709 images is now deprecated as the [.NET framework is no longer supported on this build](https://github.com/Microsoft/dotnet-framework-docker/issues/259).
 You can still build them using `-DeprecatedTagsBehavior "Include"`.